python/typing/docs/source/unreachable.rst

 `bottom type <https://en.wikipedia.org/wiki/Bottom_type>`__,
 a type that has no values.
 Concretely, this can be used to represent the return type of a function that never returns, or the argument type of a function that may never be called.
+You can also think of the bottom type as a union with no members.

 The Python type system has long provided a type called ``NoReturn``.
 While it was originally meant only for functions that never return,